How to Burn DVD with VLC Media Player (Plus 3 Easier Alternatives)

 FAQs

-A data DVD stores files in the same way a USB drive does.
-It can hold videos, documents, or any other type of data, but most DVD players cannot read these files directly.
-A video DVD, on the other hand, uses the standard DVD-Video structure with VIDEO_TS files, menus, and specific encoding, which allows it to play automatically on regular DVD players.
+A data DVD stores files the same way a USB drive does.
+It can hold videos, documents, or any other file type, but most standalone DVD players cannot read these files directly.
+A video DVD uses the standard DVD-Video structure, with VIDEO_TS files, menus, and disc-compliant encoding, which lets it play automatically when you insert it into a regular DVD player.

 Conclusion